 Spend a fun day exploring Litchfield National Park.
 You will see a landscape that has been formed by water and time with abundant waterfalls, monsoon rainforest, bush walking tracks, swimming holes and amazing magnetic and cathedral termite mounds.

-A swag is a bedroll made of canvas with a mattress inside.
-You can put your sleeping bag inside and zip it up and have a perfect view of the stars. check out our blog on the subject of swags here.
+Walking and hiking on this Kimberley tour between Broome and Darwin requires a good level of fitness, as you will be walking in hot weather conditions.
+We sleep in Swags, this is a bedroll made of canvas with a mattress inside.
+You can put your sleeping bag inside and zip it up.
+A perfect view of the stars.

 Darwin to Western Australia border